Introduction

 2. Slow Jigging

-Slow jigging is a technique used when GTs are feeding at deeper depths.
-This method involves casting a heavy jig and letting it sink to the bottom before retrieving it in a slow, rhythmic motion.
-The slow movement of the jig mimics a wounded fish, which entices GTs to strike.
+This strategy is effective when GTs feed at deeper depths.
+After casting a heavy jig, let it sink to the bottom and retrieve it in a slow, rhythmic motion.
+The subtle movement mimics a wounded fish, enticing GTs to strike.

 3. Night Fishing